 Deep neural networks tend to be overconfident about incorrect predictions far away from the training data and mixup helps combat this problem.
 Two standard benchmarks to evaluate this improvement are their ability to detect \emph{out-of-distribution} data and their \emph{calibration}, \ie, the discrepancy between accuracy and confidence.

 \paragraph{Out-of-distribution detection}

-According to~\cite{hendrycks2016baseline}, \emph{in-distribution} (ID) refers to a test example drawn from the same distribution which the network is trained on, while a sample drawn from any other distribution is \emph{out-of-distribution} (OOD).
+According to~\citep{hendrycks2016baseline}, \emph{in-distribution} (ID) refers to a test example drawn from the same distribution which the network is trained on, while a sample drawn from any other distribution is \emph{out-of-distribution} (OOD).
 At inference, given a mixture of ID and OOD examples, the network assigns probabilities to the known classes by softmax.
 An example is then classified as OOD if the maximum class probability is below a certain threshold, else ID.
 A well-calibrated network should be able to assign a higher probability to ID than OOD examples, making it easier to distinguish the two distributions.

-We compare AlignMix with SOTA methods trained using R-18 on CIFAR-100 as discussed in \autoref{sec:exp_class}.
-At inference, ID examples are test images from CIFAR-100, while OOD examples are test images from LSUN (crop)~\cite{yu2015lsun}, iSUN~\cite{xiao2010sun} and Tiny-ImageNet (crop); where crop denotes that the OOD examples are center-cropped to $32\times 32$ to match the resolution of ID images~\cite{yun2019cutmix}.
-Following~\cite{hendrycks2016baseline}, we measure \emph{detection accuracy} (Det Acc) using a threshold of $0.5$, \emph{area under ROC curve} (AuROC) and \emph{area under precision-recall curve} (AuPR).
+We compare AlignMixup with SOTA methods trained using R-18 on CIFAR-100 as discussed in \autoref{sec:exp_class}.
+At inference, ID examples are test images from CIFAR-100, while OOD examples are test images from LSUN (crop)~\citep{yu2015lsun}, iSUN~\citep{xiao2010sun} and Tiny-ImageNet (crop); where crop denotes that the OOD examples are center-cropped to $32\times 32$ to match the resolution of ID images~\citep{yun2019cutmix}.
+Following~\citep{hendrycks2016baseline}, we measure \emph{detection accuracy} (Det Acc) using a threshold of $0.5$, \emph{area under ROC curve} (AuROC) and \emph{area under precision-recall curve} (AuPR).

-As shown in \autoref{tab:ood}(left), AlignMix outperforms SOTA methods under all metrics by a large margin, indicating that it is better in reducing over-confident predictions.
-We further observe that Input mixup is inferior to Baseline, which is consistent with the findings of~\cite{yun2019cutmix}.
-More results are in supplementary material.
+As shown in \autoref{tab:ood}, AlignMixup outperforms SOTA methods under all metrics by a large margin, indicating that it is better in reducing over-confident predictions.
+We further observe that Input mixup is inferior to Baseline, which is consistent with the findings of~\citep{yun2019cutmix}.
+More results are given in the supplementary material.

 \paragraph{Calibration}